wtmbiohacker/FACS_seq/simulation/README.md

 # FACS-seq method to profile mutant library of regulatory element: simulation package

 ## What is this?
 This python script collection is one of the two the software subpackages of FACS-seq, used for simulation prior to real experiment to determine some essential parameters, such as the bin numers used in real sorting experiment.
-The paper describing this program is currently under review.
-Please cite this paper if this program is useful to your work.

 ## General description of the algorithm and experiment
 Briefly, the simulation create an de novo mutant library; and specify the response for each of them.
 Then, in silico sorting and NGS experiments are performed to generate a simulated NGS data.
 These datasets are processed by all the same scripts as described in "inferring" package to calculate the "experimentally determined" response for each mutant.
 Finally, comparison is executed to check the consistency between the original setting and "experimentally determined" response.